scholarsportal/sp_ask_running_total_hourly_report/README.md

 Will create a file **'2-February.xlsx'** on the current directory

 ### Screenshot
 This is a screenshot.
-We don't provide our daily stats to the public.
+We don't provide our hourly stats to the public.
 The number below were updated to fake our real numbers.
 ![screenshot of app](screenshots/screenshot3.png)